Thomas P. Doyle

-Thomas Patrick Doyle (born 1944) is an American inactive Catholic priest, formerly of the Dominican Order.
+Thomas Patrick Doyle, OP (born 1944) is an American Dominican priest and canon lawyer.

 Biography

 Doyle attended the Aquinas Institute of Philosophy, the University of Wisconsin, Aquinas Institute of Theology, the Catholic University of America, and the University of Ottawa.
 He holds a Pontifical Licentiate in Canon Law from St. Paul University, and a Pontifical Doctorate in Canon Law from Catholic University of America.
 He also served as an officer in the United States Air Force from 1986 to 2004.

 Doyle has taught at several universities and seminaries, including Catholic Theological Union, Catholic University of America, and the Midwestern Tribunal Institute of Mundelein Seminary.
 Doyle also held several positions in Catholic dioceses.
 He served as a Tribunal Judge for the Archdiocese of Chicago, Diocese of Scranton, the Diocese of Pensacola/Tallahassee, the Archdiocese of Military Services, and the Diocese of Lafayette in Indiana.
 He served as the Advocate and Defender of the Bond for the Archdiocese of Chicago.

+In 1981-1986, Doyle worked in the apostolic nunciature in Washington, D.C., where he prepared files and responded to letters received by the nuncio.